-The Lamont-Doherty Earth Observatory of Columbia University located in Palisades, New York, is seeking a Staff Associate I to work within existing guidelines and workflows to curate user contributed content of the geochemical data repositories and the System for Earth Sample Registration operated by the Geoinformatics Research Group.
-Confirms and validates data and metadata (quality assurance and quality control), DOI/IGSN assignment, maintenance of data templates; support users with data submission and data access.
-Utilizes analytical skills to identify improvements to existing guidelines for metadata, workflows, and software to meet community needs.
+The Lamont-Doherty Earth Observatory of Columbia University is seeking a Staff Associate I to work within existing guidelines and workflows to curate sample-based data submitted to and compiled in the Astromaterials Data System operated by the Geoinformatics Research Group, including validation of data and metadata (quality assurance and quality control), maintenance of controlled vocabularies, and user support.
+Utilizes analytical skills to identify improvements to existing guidelines for metadata and workflows; gathers requirements and write up specifications for usability improvements to software tools for data entry to meet community needs.
 Shares information via established project management software, and ensures necessary updates to documentation of data curation workflows.
 Participates in conducting usability tests.
 Contributes to training and outreach activities.

-- Review & process data and metadata submitted to the EarthChem Library, including review, quality control, and approval of submitted datasets and metadata, registration of datasets with DOI; provide user support via RT and user training; maintain and improve Help materials; assist with usability tests and user surveys; document user requirements for technical team.
+- Curation: Review and process data and metadata submitted to the Astromaterials Data System repository, including review, quality control, and approval of submitted datasets and metadata, registration of datasets with Digital Object Identifier (DOI); provide user support via Request Tracking (RT) System and user training; maintain and improve Help materials; assist with usability tests and user surveys; document user requirements for technical team.

 - BS or MS in Earth & Environmental Sciences or a closely related field and 4 years of related experience in laboratory work in analytical geochemistry and/or working with geological samples required.

 - Knowledge of geochemical analytical methods and geological samples documentation required.

 - Ability to use software programs and tools such as MS Excel in support of the project required.

 - Attention to detail is critical.

 - Excellent organizational and strong written and oral communication skills.